SachinSAgrawal/Board-Breaker/README.md

-# BOARD BREAKER
+# Board Breaker

-## INSTRUCTIONS
+## Instructions
 Two expert Tae-kwon-do fighters duel for an epic battle lasting one minute.

-## GOAL
+## Goal
 Break the most boards in one minute to become the Kung Fu Fighting Champion.
+Good luck!

-## CONTROLS
+## Controls
 ```
 Player 1: Arrows
 ↓ - moves down